luizdesign/spalatum/README.md

 ### Cache Management

-There are some methods that you can use to manage Spalatum cache: getCache, removeCacheByEndpoint, removeAllCache.
+There are some methods that you can use to manage Spalatum cache: getCache, clearCacheItem, clearAllCache.

 #### Spalatum.getCache
-Returns the global cache object.
+Returns the cache object.

 ```
   {